 Human rights and reconciliation

 From mid-1983 until May 2009 Sri Lanka was afflicted by a serious civil conflict between the government forces and the Liberation Tigers of Tamil Eelam (LTTE).
-Post-conflict the Sri Lankan Government has made some good progress on economic growth, resettlement of internally displaced persons, demining and infrastructure development in the north and east.

 Australia has consistently urged the Sri Lankan Government to ensure that all allegations of serious international crimes committed by both sides to the civil conflict are investigated and prosecuted in a transparent and independent manner.